sannalda/isotv/docs/site.md

 # Phosphorylation Sites

-Identify phosphorylation binding sites is another to understand the translation effects of transcripts.
+Identifying phosphorylation binding sites is another to understand the functional effects of transcripts.

-[ScanProsite](https://prosite.expasy.org/scanprosite/) was used to scan and identify potential phosphorylation binding sites.
+[ScanProsite](https://prosite.expasy.org/scanprosite/) was used to scan and identify potential phosphorylation binding site motifs.

 ## Usage